Atlantic menhaden caught as part of Maryland's Estuarine Fish Community Sampling Program. Photo © Frank Marenghi, MD DNR.

-Atlantic menhaden (Brevoortia tyrannus) are found in estuarine and coastal waters from northern Florida to Nova Scotia and serve as prey (food) for many fish, sea birds and marine mammals.
+Atlantic menhaden (Brevoortia tyrannus) occupy estuaries and coastal waters from Nova Scotia to northern Florida and are believed to consist of a single population.
 Adult and juvenile menhaden form large, near-surface schools, primarily in estuaries and nearshore ocean waters from early spring through early winter.
 By summer, menhaden schools stratify by size and age along the coast, with older and larger menhaden found farther north.
 During fall-early winter, menhaden of all sizes and ages migrate south around the North Carolina capes to spawn.

-Menhaden feed by straining plankton from the water, their gill rakers forming a specialized basket to efficiently capture tiny food.
-They provide a link between primary production and higher organisms by consuming plankton and providing forage (food) for species such as striped bass, bluefish and weakfish, to name just a few.
+Menhaden are very efficient filter feeders.
+Water is pushed through specialized gill rakers that are formed into a basket that allows them to capture plankton.
+Menhaden are an important component of the food chain, providing a link between primary production and higher organisms by consuming plankton and providing forage for species such as striped bass, bluefish, and weakfish, to name just a few.